nikolasburk/support-challenges-ryan/challenge-3/README.md

 ## Answer

 Hey, a great question indeed!
-Currently Prisma's Lift doesn't support this kind of migration, so as a workaround you would need to implement the following steps.
+Currently Prisma's Lift engine doesn't support this kind of migration, so as a workaround you would need to implement the following steps.

 1. Create two fields `firstName` and `lastName` of the `String` type in your `User` model.
 The `firstName` and `lastName` fields should be optional as we won't be adding any data right now to those fields.
 Your `schema.prisma` should look something like this.